Ankara Esenboğa Airport: Ground transport

 A metro line is planned for Ankara Esenboğa Airport.
 The new metro line will connect the airport and Yıldırım Beyazıt University to the city's central rail network.
 The line will be a fully automated metro system, running underground.

+The airport is connected with Kızılay (the city center) and Ankara Intercity Bus Terminal (Turkish: Ankara Şehirlerarası Terminal İşletmesi, AŞTİ) by EGO city bus number 442 (from 6 am to 11pm).
+Transportation to the city center is also by taxi and through the Havaş bus line.
+The road between Esenboğa airport and the Ankara ring road was expanded during the summer of 2006, decreasing the driving time between the city center and the airport by several minutes.